Ben Hardaway: Artistic career

+Death

-Hardaway died in 1957 from cancer, supposedly a long-term effect of exposure to chemical weapons during World War I. Most obituaries in newspapers said he was 66, despite the fact that he was born in 1895, not 1890, and they noted his creations Bugs Bunny and Woody Woodpecker.
+Hardaway died from cancer at the age of 61 on February 5, 1957, supposedly as a result of a long-term effect of exposure to chemical weapons during World War I. Most obituaries in newspapers misstated his age as 66, even though he was born in 1895; they noted his creations Bugs Bunny and Woody Woodpecker.
 The last project he worked on was Adventures of Pow Wow, although he only wrote four episodes, which have lost audio.